wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 - Hugging Face
 - ONNX

-I'm not covering other LLM providers here, but you can certainly use them with Semantic Kernel.
-Just make sure to use the right connector package.
-We'll discuss those in the next section when we set up a project with Semantic Kernel.
+And even if your favorite provider is not listed, it might still work with Semantic Kernel as long as it has an OpenAI-like API interface.
+[The Semantic Kernel Manual][OTHER_LLM_PROVIDER] provides a good explanation on how to use other LLM providers that support the OpenAI API interface.

+Let's start a new project with Semantic Kernel and do some initial exploring.

 ## Setting up a project with Semantic Kernel

 Most people will build some sort of web API around a LLM use case.
 But Semantic Kernel can be used in more places than just web applications.
-Although to be honest, you can't use it on your mobile device right now through MAUI.
 To help you get started, I want to provide you with two scenarios:

 - Using Semantic Kernel in a standalone console application